NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 | ![spawnprim_tut_png7](images/spawnprim_tutorial7.png) | ![spawnprim_tut_png8](images/spawnprim_tutorial8.png) |
 | ------ | ------ |

-Now that you created a new extension template, you will notice a ```Click Me``` button.
-When clicked, you will find a message in the Console Window in Omniverse Code recording that the button was clicked.
+Now that we created a new extension template, there will be a ```Click Me``` button.
+When clicked, a message in the Console Window in Omniverse Code recording that the button was clicked.
 We will use this button later to spawn a primitive.

-Below you can see the button in action.
+Below is a visual to see the button in action.

-> 💡 **Tip:** If you are unsure where to locate the console, look to the bottom of Omniverse Code.
+> 💡 **Tip:** If unsure where to locate the console, look to the bottom of Omniverse Code.
 There are tables listed *Content, NVIDIA Assets, Script Editor, etc*.
 Console should be listed there.
 If not try going to the top bar then select *Window>Utilities>Console*.
 Make sure there is a check mark next to Console and if not then select it for the window to show up.